 Is Olympic Lifting Safe for Children?

 I get this question just about every single day.
-Before I started TopVelocity.net I was like every other baseball instructor in the country taking private one hour lessons.
-I had one family who would bring their 10 year old son to me for lessons and their 12 year old daughter across the street to the gymnastics school.
-The 12 year old girl could do 40 pull ups in my gym and the 10 year old boy couldn’t even do one.
+Before I started TopVelocity.net I was like every other baseball instructor in the country taking private one-hour lessons.
+I had one family who would bring their 10-year-old son to me for classes and their 12-year-old daughter across the street to the gymnastics school.
+The 12-year-old girl could do 40 pull-ups in my gym and the 10-year-old boy couldn't even do one.
 One day the mother tells me that her daughter had just fractured her back in gymnastics class.
 She said she would be out of competition for 6 months.
 I then proceeded to work with her son for one session.
 He was whining and being lazy that day so I started pushing him.
 We even did pushups to see how hard I could get him to work.
-At the end of the session his mother took me to the side and told me I was a little hard on him with the pushups.
+At the end of the session, his mother took me to the side and told me I was a little hard on him with the pushups.
 She said he is embarrassed about his size and strength.

 Well, I was blown away!
-It is obvious her daughter is being pushed hard because she can do 40 pull ups and she fractured her back while training but when I do the same with her 10 year old boy she says I am being too hard.
-This is when I realized that we baby kids, especially sensitive boys in this culture because we do not want to hurt their feelings.
-I will admit I was a sensitive boy and my military father never babied me and I am glad he didn’t.
+It is obvious her daughter is being pushed hard because she can do 40 pull-ups and she fractured her back while training but when I do the same with her 10-year-old boy she says I am being too hard.
+This is when I realized that we baby kids, susceptible boys in this culture because we do not want to hurt their feelings.
+I will admit I was a sensitive boy and my military father never babied me and I am glad he didn't.
 I feel sorry for these young kids today.
 We really are doing a disservice to them by babying them for too long.

-Just look at how kids fight, they just role around.
-There are no knock out punches at 8 years old.
+Just look at how kids fight, they just roll around.
+There are no knockout punches at 8 years old.
 It takes maturity to learn how to really hurt yourself or even others.
 This is why the picture of the baby and the barbell above makes a great point.
 This baby is not in danger here.
-Don’t freak out, just here me out!
+Don't freak out, just hear me out!
 The point is yes, if the weight fell on this baby it would be bad but this baby could never even come close to moving this weight.
-The perspective I am trying to give you is that it isn’t dangerous, if you don’t even have the strength to hurt yourself.
+The perspective I am trying to give you is that it isn't dangerous if you don't even have the strength to hurt yourself.
 This is the case with most children and Olympic Lifting.

 Studies Prove Olympic Lifting is Safe for Children

-I don’t expect anyone to take my opinion or perspective as fact.
-This is why I always reference the science, so you can make your own decision.
-Hopefully you will gain a better perspective on the safety of kids and Olympic Lifting with the information below.
+I don't expect anyone to take my opinion or perspective as fact.
+This is why I always reference science, so you can make your own decision.
+Hopefully, you will gain a better perspective on the safety of kids and Olympic Lifting with the information below.

-It is almost impossible to try and find an organization that influences the develop of young children speaking out against weightlifting.
-I now feel less liable knowing that all of these well respected organizations also support Olympic Lifting for Children.
-This isn’t all I have on Olympic Lifting for children.
-Here are some recent literature that suggest injuries occurring as a direct result from generic resistance training and specific weightlifting activities in youths is relatively low (23,24,25,26,27).
+It is almost impossible to try and find an organization that influences the development of young children speaking out against weightlifting.
+I now feel less liable knowing that these well-respected organizations also support Olympic Lifting for Children.
+This isn't all I have on Olympic Lifting for children.
+Here is some recent literature that suggests injuries occurring as a direct result of generic resistance training and specific weightlifting activities in youths is relatively low (23,24,25,26,27).